bcjordan/bun-ai-minecraft/README.md

     - Ensure you are logged in locally (`opencode auth status`).
     - Check that the `opencode` service in Docker is running and healthy.
     - Verify `MC_HOST` is reachable from within the container.

+### Known Issues

+- **LAN Discovery on macOS**:
+    - You might expect the server to automatically appear in your "Multiplayer" > "LAN Worlds" list.
+    - **This does not work on Docker Desktop for Mac.**
+    - Docker on Mac runs inside a hidden Linux VM.
+The "multicast" packets used for LAN discovery cannot escape this VM to reach your Mac's game client.
+    - **Solution**: Click "Add Server" and enter `localhost` as the address.
+The server is running, it just can't "shout" loud enough to be heard automatically.
+    - *Note: Using `network_mode: host` (the "dangerous" option) does not fix this on Mac for the same reason (it binds to the VM, not your Mac).*